-The Research Data Consultation Group (RDCG) provides consultations about your current data practices, research needs, and the options available to you.
+The Research Data Support Services (RDSS) group provides consultations about your current data practices, research needs, and the options available to you.
 One typically involves you and one or more consultants, but it may include a lab group and your collaborators, too.
-Sometimes, RDCG consultations include outcomes like follow-ups — the consultants want to ensure that the advice they give is a right fit for your lab.
+Sometimes, RDSS consultations include outcomes like follow-ups — the consultants want to ensure that the advice they give is a right fit for your lab.
 At other times, the conversation is limited to email or involves a referral to the services you need.

 Consultations are free of charge.
 However, the implementation of services or infrastructure from ITS or other partners may require funding.

 Depending on your discipline, you can find on-demand data management best practices tutorials and courses online.
 Many come out of the United Kingdom and Europe, which have different funding contexts from the United States.